How to Write a Great Meeting Invitation

 Have you ever been stood up for a meeting?

-It stinks, especially if you are hoping to connect with an important contact like a job interviewer or a sales lead.
+It's really frustrating, especially when you're trying to connect with someone important, like a job interviewer or a key sales lead.

-Even if the meeting is on Zoom, a no-show may be less disruptive to your schedule, but it is still demoralizing.
+Even if the meeting is on Zoom, a no-show may be less disruptive to your schedule, but it is still discouraging.
 Have you heard of “switching time?”
-Researchers found that it takes 25 minutes to switch your focus from one task to another.
-That is 25 minutes before the meeting to switch from what you were doing before it, and 25 minutes after the non-meeting to move on to the next task that are lost.
+Researchers found that it takes 25 minutes to shift your focus from one task to another.
+That is 25 minutes before the meeting to switch from what you were doing previously, and 25 minutes after the non-meeting to move on to the next task that are lost.

 Email Invitations that Prevent No-shows